ethereum-optimism/community-hub/src/docs/governance/README.md

 ## Citizens' House

 The Citizens' House is a large-scale experiment in [non-plutocratic governance](https://vitalik.ca/general/2021/08/16/voting3.html) and retroactive funding of public goods.
-Citizenship will be conferred by [**"soulbound"**](https://vitalik.ca/general/2022/01/26/soulbound.html) non-transferrable NFTs, and the set of Citizens will grow over time.
-The exact mechanism for distributing Citizenships will be determined by the Foundation with input from the Token House.

 The Citizens' House is responsible for [retroactive public goods funding (RPGF)](https://medium.com/ethereum-optimism/retroactive-public-goods-funding-33c9b7d00f0c).
 The funds for RPGF will come from several sources, including: